RosemisChef/fun-and-interactive-python-for-clowns/README.md

     for chat_item in chat_download:
       chat_download.print_formatted(chat_item)
 ```
 This is an example of a "for loop". `chat_download` is like a book with a bunch of pages.
 When we say `for chat_item in chat_download:`, its like looking at each page in the book one at a time.
 The current page we are looking at is `chat_item`, and all the information from that page is in that `chat_item`.
-When we flip to the next page (reach the bottom of the for loop), `chat_item` will have all the information from the next page and the code will start from the top of the for loop.
-Whatever we put below this section will run once for each "page".
+When we flip to the next page (reach the bottom of the for loop), it will start again from the top of the for loop and `chat_item` will have all the information from the next page.
+Whatever we put in the indented section below the `for chat_item in chat_download:` line will run once for each "page".

 The section inside the for loop
 ```python